Table of Contents

 The repeated watching of porn images or videos is a key trait of arousal addiction in porn, which is similar to porn addiction.
 The main difference between the two is that, even if the user doesn’t necessarily find the sexual content arousing, arousal addiction occurs when they feel a physical thrill or pleasure.

-In other words, the act of viewing porn itself makes them excite.
+In other words, the act of viewing porn itself makes them excited.
 Because of how strongly it causes a reaction, this kind of addiction is one of the hardest to break.

 Contrarily, people develop a porn addiction when they are unable to stop themselves from viewing sexually explicit content while being aware of the negative effects.